ODM2/ODM2/doc/ODM2Docs/datasets.md

 * All of the Results collected by a particular Person
 * All of the Results collected by a particular Organization

-ODM2 does not constrain how Results are grouped into datasets - this is determined by the user.
+ODM2 does not constrain how Results are grouped into Datasets - this is determined by the user.